Ch3rry-Pi3-AI/LLMOps-Digital-Twin__Terraform/README.md

+Here is a clean, polished, **professional-style** branch README that matches the tone, structure, and polish of your previous branch readmes — no horizontal lines, no clutter, and fully consistent with your established documentation style.

+---

 # 🚀 Deploy Development Environment

-This branch introduces automated deployment for the **development environment**, using a combination of Terraform and custom deployment scripts.
-Once completed, your entire system (backend, frontend, infrastructure) can be deployed with a single command.
+This branch introduces automated deployment for the **development environment** of the Digital Twin project.
+The goal is to enable a complete, reproducible deployment flow using Terraform and platform-specific scripts, ensuring the entire stack can be deployed with a single command.

-## 📂 What This Stage Covers

-This branch adds:
+## Overview

+In this stage, you:

-* Terraform initialisation
+* Initialise Terraform for the project
-* Automated deployment scripts (`deploy.sh` and `deploy.ps1`)
+* Use deployment scripts to package the backend, provision AWS infrastructure, build the frontend, and upload assets
-* A one-step deployment flow for the full dev environment
-* CloudFront + Lambda + API Gateway + S3 provisioning
+* Verify that your development environment is fully accessible through CloudFront and API Gateway

-* Frontend build and upload automation
+These steps replace manual deployment processes and form the foundation for future CI/CD automation.

-## 🧩 Steps Completed in This Branch
+## Steps Completed in This Branch

-### **1. Initialise Terraform**
+### Step 1: Initialise Terraform

-From the project root:
+From the project root, open a terminal and run:

 ```bash
 cd terraform
 terraform init
 ```

-Expected console output:
+Expected output includes:

 ```
 Initializing the backend...